mebobby2/data_intensive_apps/part1/chapter4.md

 * RPC and REST APIs, where the client encodes a request, the server decodes the request and encodes a response, and the client finally decodes the response
 * Asynchronous message passing (using message brokers or actors), where nodes communicate by sending each other messages that are encoded by the sender and decoded by the recipient
 We can conclude that with a bit of care, backward/forward compatibility and rolling upgrades are quite achievable.
 May your application’s evolution be rapid and your deployments be frequent.

+## Own Notes
+So, traditional RPC like CORBA is 'local first'.
+That is, they try to hide the complexity/flakiness of the network behind a local function call.
+This means, the developer's code is not encouraged to handle things like timeouts, lost messages, and delays.

+However, in newer frameworks like gRPC, it's 'network first'.
+That, the network is a first class citizen, which is why calls are wrapped in Futures.
+So, developers are forced to handle the complex netoworking failures in their code.
+This is a better approach because local function call errors are easier to handled then RPC ones and most of the times, local calls almost always succeed.

+The distributed actor model is also 'network first' because Actors already assume messages can be lost - even within the same process.

+Hence, the newer breeds of RPC is better because they invert the philosophy, 'network first' rather than 'local first'.